Vision

 As a result, these two elements, which are vital to achieving the LTP’s vision, will be included in the LTP.

-Finally, the LTP’s vision cannot be achieved by us working alone with our existing powers; it requires the support and action of our partners, residents and businesses.
+The LTP’s vision cannot be achieved by us working alone with our existing powers; it requires the support and action of our partners, residents and businesses.
 Therefore, this LTP includes our ‘asks’ of others to help deliver the vision.

 What will the Local Transport Plan look like?